 Established in 2000 by Alexander P. and Adelaide F. Hixon, the Hixon Prize for Writing is awarded to an undergraduate student for the best composition in a freshman humanities course.
 The prize recipient is chosen by a humanities committee in conjunction with the Hixon Writing Center.

 John O. Ledyard Prize for Graduate Research in Social Science

-Established in 2012 and awarded by a committee of social science faculty, the John O. Ledyard Prize rewards a social science or behavioral neuroscience graduate student for having the best third-year paper.
-The prize is funded by Susan G. Davis in recognition of John O. Ledyard's dedication to developing graduate students as independent researchers and for his service to HSS.
+Established in 2012 and awarded by a committee of social science faculty, the John O. Ledyard Prize rewards a social science or social and decision neuroscience graduate student for having the best second-year paper (note: awarded for best third-year paper through 2017).
+The prize was established by Susan G. Davis in recognition of John O. Ledyard's dedication to developing graduate students as independent researchers and for his service to HSS.

 Mary A. Earl McKinney Prize in Literature

 The Mary A. Earl McKinney Prize in Literature was established in 1946 by Samuel P. McKinney, M.D., of Los Angeles.
 Its purpose is to promote proficiency in writing.
 The terms under which it is given are decided each year by the literature faculty; it may be awarded for essays submitted in connection with regular literature classes or on the basis of a special essay contest.

 |2015||Sirus Han||Anthony Chen|

 |2014||Anna Liu||Marlyn Moore|